The 23 Best Roadside Attractions in the Great Plains

 21. World’s Largest Easel, Kansas

 This giant easel in Kansas is another awesome proof that the Great Plains are not actually plain.
-Located in Goodland, this 80-feet tall easel features a giant 32 by 24-foot reproduction of Van Gogh’s sunflower paintings.
+Located in Goodland, this 80-foot tall easel features a giant 32 by 24-foot reproduction of Van Gogh’s sunflower paintings.

 The giant easel is surrounded by a quaint little park where tourists can walk around and travelers can rest while appreciating Kansas’ mighty work of art.